ni/nimi-python/docs/nifgen/functions.rst

     :type offset: int

-.. py:method:: unlock_session()
+.. py:method:: unlock_session(caller_has_lock)

-    Releases a lock that you acquired on an instrument session using the nifgen_LockSession method.
+    Releases a lock that you acquired on an device session using :py:meth:`nidcpower.Session.lock_session`.
+Refer to :py:meth:`nidcpower.Session.lock_session` for additional
+    information on session locks.

+    :param caller_has_lock:

+        This parameter is optional.
+If you do not want to use this parameter, pass None.

+        Use this parameter in complex methods to keep track of whether you obtain a lock and therefore need to unlock the session.
+Pass False to the initial lock_session call and store the return value into a variable.
+Pass in the variable as well as putting the return value into the same variable for each call to lock_session or unlock_session.

+    :type caller_has_lock: bool

     :rtype: bool
     :return:

+            This parameter is optional.
+If you do not want to use this parameter, pass None.

-            Keeps track of whether you obtain a lock and therefore need to unlock the session.
+            Use this parameter in complex methods to keep track of whether you obtain a lock and therefore need to unlock the session.
+Pass False to the initial lock_session call and store the return value into a variable.
+Pass in the variable as well as putting the return value into the same variable for each call to lock_session or unlock_session.

-            This parameter serves as a convenience.
-If you do not want to use this parameter, pass VI_NULL.

-            Pass the address of a local ViBoolean variable.
-In the declaration of the local variable, initialize it to False.
-Pass the address of the same local variable to any other calls you make to the :py:meth:`nifgen.Session.lock_session` method or the :py:meth:`nifgen.Session.unlock_session` method in the same method.

-            The parameter is an input/output parameter.
-The :py:meth:`nifgen.Session.lock_session` method and the :py:meth:`nifgen.Session.unlock_session` method each inspect the current value and take the following actions:

-            -  If the value is True, the :py:meth:`nifgen.Session.lock_session` method does not lock the session again.
-If the value is False, the :py:meth:`nifgen.Session.lock_session` method obtains the lock and sets the value of the parameter to True.
-            -  If the value is False, the :py:meth:`nifgen.Session.unlock_session` method does not attempt to unlock the session.
-If the value is True, the :py:meth:`nifgen.Session.unlock_session` method releases the lock and sets the value of the parameter to False.

-            Thus, you can, call the :py:meth:`nifgen.Session.unlock_session` method at the end of your method without worrying about whether you actually have the lock.

-            Example:

-            ViStatus TestFunc (ViSession vi, ViInt32 flags)
-            {

-            ViStatus error = VI_SUCCESS;
-            ViBoolean haveLock = False;
-            if (flags & BIT_1)
-            {

-            viCheckErr(:py:meth:`nifgen.Session.lock_session`(vi, &haveLock;));
-            viCheckErr( TakeAction1(vi));
-            if (flags & BIT_2)
-            {

-            viCheckErr( :py:meth:`nifgen.Session.unlock_session`(vi, &haveLock;));
-            viCheckErr( TakeAction2(vi));
-            viCheckErr( :py:meth:`nifgen.Session.lock_session`(vi, &haveLock;);

-            }
-            if (flags & BIT_3)

-             viCheckErr( TakeAction3(vi));

-            }

-            Error:

-            |

-            /\*
-            At this point, you cannot really be sure that you have the lock.
-Fortunately, the haveLock variable takes care of that for you.
-            \*/
-            :py:meth:`nifgen.Session.unlock_session`(vi, &haveLock;);
-            return error;

-            }